Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

 \subsection{Projection in small configuration spaces}

-Over the years many applications to various projection methods have been carried out in relatively small configuration spaces and for light nuclei.
-This has been done in the first place by the reason, that many of these techniques require a considerable numerical effort and that it was or is impossible to apply them in large spaces and for heavy nuclei.
-A second reason was also the fact that exact configuration interaction calculations can be carried out in such small spaces, which allow a comparison of the projection methods with the exact solution in the corresponding space.
+Over the years many applications of various projection methods were carried out in relatively small configuration spaces and for light nuclei.
+This was done in the first place due to the fact that many of these techniques require a considerable numerical effort and that it was or is impossible to apply them in large spaces and for heavy nuclei.
+A second reason was also the fact that exact configuration-interaction calculations can be carried out in such small spaces, which allow a comparison of the projection methods with the exact solution in the corresponding space.